lashoun/upgraded-fefates-randomizer/README.md

 - Most bosses have been buffed with better weapons
 - Endgame chapters of each route should allow the player to save (not tested)
 - Birthright Lunatic has been made more difficult: most enemies now have skills
+- Birthright Chapter 10 and Revelations Chapter 11 (Ninja village) have one tile changed so that the door is accessible without flier
+- Birthright Chapter 11: Reina now spanws on the boat

 #### Weapons
 - Changes to weapon triangles: Tome <-> Axe, Dagger <-> Sword, and Bow <-> Lance become neutral